eembc/audiomark/platform/cmsis/README.md

 MDK Projects for the various audiomark components can easily be created by importing the different cprojects files generated by CMSIS Build csolution (see Convert csolution above)

+For Corstone 310, similar step can be followed by importing **audiomark_app.Release+MPS3-Corstone-310.cprj**.